-The NOFA requires that each CoC conduct a transparent and objective process to review and rank all applications for renewal of existing projects and creation of new projects.
-Ranking of renewal projects must demonstrate the use of established objective criteria used to review project applications.
+The NOFO requires that each CoC conduct a transparent and objective process to review and rank all applications for renewal of existing projects and creation of new projects, including consideration of how projects promote racial equity.
+Ranking of renewal projects must demonstrate the use of established objective criteria, including performance data, to review project applications.
 Additionally, the CoC must place projects into Tier 1 and Tier 2, with projects in Tier 2 having to compete nationally for funding.

-This document describes the San Mateo County CoC policies and process governing the review and ranking of projects in the 2019 competition, as well as the adopted policy for determining which projects are placed into Tier 2.
+This document describes the San Mateo County CoC policies and process governing the review and ranking of projects in the 2020 competition, as well as the adopted policy for determining which projects are placed into Tier 2.